SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## My Current Involvement :

+- Starting as a Mentee for MARS 4.0 program by Cambridge AI safety Hub
-- Statrted as a **Research Intern** at Eleuther AI (working with Archana from Apart Research)
+- Working as a **Research Mentee** at Eleuther AI on ESOAR (working with Archana from Apart Research)
-- Reviewed papers for 2025 Neurips [ARLET](https://arlet-workshop.github.io/) Workshop
-- Statrted as a "Mentor" for Paragon AI Policy Fellowship
-- Invited by Irene Solaiman(Huggingface) & Anka Reuel(Stanford) for "EVALEVAL" coallition on **Social Evals and Benchmarking Saturation** Task (Paper submitted to ICLR 2026)
+- Invited by Irene Solaiman(Huggingface) & Anka Reuel(Stanford) for **"EVALEVAL" coallition**
-- Started working with Dr. Divya Chaudhary(Northeastern University) on a project regarding **LLM Reasoning**
+- Started working with Aman Chhadha (Apple), Vinija Jain(Meta), and Dr. Divya Chaudhary(Northeastern University) on a project regarding **LLM Reasoning** and **AI4Math**

 ## Note :

+ - My paper "Position: The Complexity of Perfect AI Alignment Formalizing the RLHF Trilemma" has been accepted at Responsible FM (Mexico city) NeurIPS 2025.
- - My paper "The Last Vote: A Multi-Stakeholder Framework for Language Model Governance" has been accepted at ACA-NeurIPS2025.
+ - My paper "The Last Vote: A Multi-Stakeholder Framework for Language Model Governance" has been accepted at ACA-NeurIPS 2025.
  - My paper "The Good, The Bad, and The Hybrid: A Reward Structure Showdown in Reasoning Models Training" has been accepted to the NeurIPS ARLET 2025 Workshop.
  - Got **3rd Prize** in CBRN AI Risk research sprint [Project](https://apartresearch.com/project/molecules-under-watch-multi-modal-ai-driven-threat-emergence-detection-for-biosecurity-7x9q)
  - Completed **Apart Lab Studio** program for my project — “(HckPrj) Mechanistic Judging and LLM Routing: Evaluation, Task-Specific Vulnerabilities, and Exploitable Failure Mode” — developed during the Apart X Martian Mechanistic Interpretability Hackathon [Project Link](https://apartresearch.com/project/mechanistic-judging-and-llm-routing-evaluation-taskspecific-vulnerabilities-and-exploitable-failure-mode-751n)
- - Accepted the **Vista Institute for AI Policy** to join the inaugural cohort of the **AI Agents and the Law** course, 2025.(Currently in Phase 2)
+ - Accepted the **Vista Institute for AI Policy** to join the inaugural cohort of the **AI Agents and the Law** course, 2025.

 ## Open to work with:
 - LLM Post-training and Reinforcement Learning